IBM/gWhisper/README.md

     cmake .. -D GWHISPER_BUILD_TESTSERVER=OFF

 ## Examples and Test-Server
-Every element except the hostname in the following example CLI invocations can be tab-completed in the bash, fish or zsh shell.
+Every element except the hostname in the following example CLI invocations can be tab-completed in the bash or fish shell.

 Simple example of an unary RPC with only one field in the request message: